A rubric is a grading tool than contains criteria where students will be graded by particular levels of achievement.

 - Holistic - These rubrics are less common.
 Performance is assessed holistically so several criteria would be considered, but only one overall assessment would be made.

-- Text only – Use this option if you want to use the rubric just to give feedback, but want to assign a holistic grade to the assignment.
+- No score – Use this option if you want to use the rubric just to give feedback, but want to assign a holistic grade to the assignment.
 You won’t be able to assign points to each category.

 - Points – Use this option if you want all of your criteria to be weighted the same (i.e. if you had 4 criteria, they would all be worth 25% of the grade).
 This option will calculate a grade for your assignment.